jan-neumann/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - The table of the vocabulary should only have the following columns: Japanese, Romaji, English
 - Do not use romaji when showing japanese except in the table of the vocabulary

-## Student Input:
-Bears are at the door, did you leave the garbage out?

 ## Examples

 Here are examples of user input and assistant output, pay attention to the score